 Forex is the world’s biggest financial market with about $5.3 trillion US Dollars in daily volume and 24-hour market action, 5 days a week.
 Some key variations between Forex and Equities markets are:

-- Many FX brokers in South Africa don’t charge commissions, you pay solely the bid/ask spreads
+- Many Forex brokers in South Africa don’t charge commissions, you pay solely the bid/ask spreads

 - Forex opens 24/7 a day; 5 days a week, so you can trade decide when to trade and how to trade currency

 - You will trade on leverage, however this will enlarge potential gains and losses

 - You will target selecting from a number of currencies instead of from 5000 stocks

 - Forex is accessible – you don’t millions to start trading forex